 The Joint vs. Separate Analysis will separate the net capital gains or losses by taxpayer and spouse, up to the amounts allowed.
 You may deduct capital losses up to the amount of your capital gains plus $3,000 ($1,500 if married filing separately).

 Taxpayers should first enter the data on a joint return.
-When doing so, there is a check box an the top of Form 1099-B or within the Q&A on joint returns to indicate ownership of the Form 1099-B.
+When doing so, there is a check box at the top of Form 1099-B Proceeds From Broker and Barter Exchange Transactions or within the Q&A on joint returns to indicate ownership of the Form 1099-B.

 To review and/or modify the Joint vs. Separate Analysis:

 There is no report in the program which shows capital gain transactions for each spouse on a joint return.
 However, TaxAct does provide a Short-Term and a Long-Term Capital Gains Summary report.

 To review and/or print the short- or long-term capital gain summaries:

 Note that any link in the information above is updated each year automatically and will take you to the most recent version of the document at the time it is accessed.